 Where can I get more information on a visit to Fredericksburg?

 The staff at the Fredericksburg Visitor Information Center can help answer visitor questions by phone, email or in person, while providing maps, event calendars and brochures upon arrival in Fredericksburg.
 The VIC offers free parking and WIFI, public restrooms, and a 10-minute overview video of everything to see and do in town.
-Prior to arrival, VisitFredericksburgTX.com provides a complete look at the lodging, restaurants, attractions, shops, wineries and event that make our town a special place to visit.
+Prior to arrival, VisitFredericksburgTX.com provides a complete look at the lodging, restaurants, attractions, shops, wineries and events that make our town a special place to visit.

 When should I visit Fredericksburg?